trufnetwork/node/TERMINOLOGY.md

 - PRIMITIVE STREAM: A type of stream where the data elements are primitive and not composed.
 Meaning, a direct source of the data elements is a Data Provider.
 - COMPOSED STREAM: A type of stream that is composed of other streams.
 Its output is calculated based on inputs from primitive or other composed.
 - TAXONOMY: A scheme of hierarchical stream classification, in which streams are organized into categories and types.
-- SCHEMA: Short for kuneiform schema.
-It may be read as a database.
-Depending on the architecture, it may store more than a stream.
+- DATA CONTRACTS: Or simply contracts.
+Is a set of rules that define the structure and behavior of data.
+A contract is defined in a Kuneiform file.
 - TABLE: One of the contract's building blocks, that defines the underlying data structure of the Stream.
 - ACTION: One of the contract's building blocks; defines Contract methods that can be called by the end-user, i.e.: data read-only or write methods.
 - EXTENSION: Short for Kwil extension.